Amit Kothari

 Six versions later, nobody remembers what the original did or why it worked.
 When something breaks, you’re doing archaeology: reconstructing decisions nobody documented.

-The moment your second team starts using AI, you need system prompt design standards.
+The moment your second team starts using AI, you need proper system prompt design standards.
 Not guidelines.
 Standards.

 System prompts as constitutional documents